GJDuck/e9patch/doc/e9patch-programming-guide.md

   passed to all other API calls.
 * `e9_plugin_instr_v1()` returns a Boolean `true` or `false`.
-If `false` is returned, then the instruction will not be patched, regardless of the `--action` filter.
+If `false` is returned, then the instruction will not be patched, regardless of the `--match` filter.
 This effectively implements a veto.

 The API is meant to be highly flexible.
 Basically, the plugin API